gabRpt/matsim-output-postgreSQL-converter/docs/getting-started.md

 {% endmethod %}
 {% method %}
+TODO MODIFIER LE PIP INSTALL

-* Open a terminal in the IDE and run the command `pip install ./resources/setup/matsim_tools-1.0.5-py3-none-any.whl` to install the required matsim_tools package. **Please verify that you are installing the lastest version available in ./resources/setup/**
+* Open a terminal in the IDE and run the command `pip install ./resources/setup/furbain-1.0.0-py3-none-any.whl` to install the required matsim_tools package. **Please verify that you are installing the lastest version available in ./resources/setup/**

 {% endmethod %}